In the fast-growing market of e-commerce businesses, every popular online store is betting on an e-commerce app as an extension to its website.

 We all know that customers hate slow websites.
 If loading a webpage takes more than three seconds, 42% of the visitors will decide to visit another one which is faster.

 Creating an app for your online store enables you to show content in a faster, more attractive, and more user-friendly way.
-Besides, most e-commerce apps don’t even need internet connection for the basic functionalities to work.
-Unlike websites, they always need internet connection to load and update every piece of content.
+Besides, most e-commerce apps don’t even need an internet connection for the basic functionalities to work.
+Unlike websites, they always need an internet connection to load and update every piece of content.

 According to a study by Flurry Analytics, 90% of the time that smartphone users are spending on their mobile is used to interact with applications.
 On top of that, 79% of the smartphone users have one or more e-commerce apps on their device and 10% even have six online retailer apps.

 Advanced marketing strategies

 The popularity of e-commerce apps keeps rising because of strong marketing strategies.
 Zara for example, recently launched an app to offer their customers a different shopping experience with the implementation of Augmented Reality.
 By downloading the app and pointing the camera at a mannequin in a Zara store or to the screen of your e-commerce purchase, the clothing will come to life on a model for a few seconds.
 According to the fashion brand itself, they want to encourage users to take photos of the holograms and share them on social media.

 But Zara is not the first one to come up with innovative marketing ideas for mobile e-commerce apps.
 Asos has taken the term shop the look to a higher level.
 In their mobile app for Android and iOS, there is a little camera button.
 When you click on it you can add a photo of an outfit you like and Asos will take care of finding similar items on their website.
 The reverse image search helps you to easily find a complete outfit and therefore changes the customer’s shopping experience.